MeguminShiro/awa-megumin-alien-center/README.md

 - On Browser Extension page, enable **Developer Mode** and click **Load unpacked** button, select the decompressed/unziped folder.

 ## 🔮 Upcoming Updates
-- Releasing on Firefox Extensions Store.
+- Releasing on Firefox Extension Store.
 (Still awaiting for approval)
+- Releasing On Edge Extension Store.
+(Still checking info)
 - Start widget as minimized state.
 - Add Mini-Tour to explain how the widget works and each sector.
+- New update check-in from the extension itself.